edpichler/snippets.pichler.network/content/docs/linux/_index.md

 follow symlinks=yes #in case you want to share the content of the symlinks wide links=yes      #in case you want to share the content of the symlinks that the destination is outside of the shared folder too
 ```

+## Find duplicate files in Windows and Linux

+**Warning:** by default `rdfind` delete duplicated files.
+It´s better to create hardlinks instead.

+It can replace the duplicated files with hard and symbolic links.
+The flag is `rdfind -makehardlinks true .` I tested and it worked in both, Windows and Linux.

+If you want to only find duplicates, `fdupes` is also good.